AmritHimanshu/AmritHimanshu/README.md

 ## 👋 Hi, I'm Himanshu

 I'm a dedicated and passionate Full-Stack Developer with a strong foundation in both frontend and backend technologies.
-I specialize in building modern, responsive, and user-friendly web applications using a tech stack that includes **React.js, Next.js, Tailwind CSS, Node.js, Express,** and **MongoDB**.
+I specialize in building modern, responsive, and user-friendly web applications using a tech stack that includes **React.js, Next.js, Tailwind CSS, Node.js, Express, MongoDB** and **SQL**.
 My experience spans across various projects where I’ve successfully led teams, crafted efficient and scalable solutions, and dived deep into the intricacies of backend systems.

 With a background in Computer Science and hands-on experience as a Frontend Developer, I've honed my skills in delivering seamless user experiences and robust, maintainable code.
 I’m particularly interested in low-level design concepts and continuously strive to enhance my knowledge in areas like **SQL, C++,** and **TypeScript**.